 Even when you take into consideration the protein-boosting effect of the flaxseed meal, this looks like the profile of a canned formula containing a moderate amount of meat.

 VeRUS is a grain-inclusive canned dog food using a moderate amount of named meats as its dominant source of animal protein, thus earning the brand 4 stars.

-The following automated list (if present) includes all dog food recalls since 2009 related to VeRUS.
+The following automated list (if present) includes all dog food recalls related to VeRUS through March 2023.